Farallon Negro (volcano)

 Farallon Negro is a volcano in the Catamarca province of Argentina.
-Active between about 9-8 million years ago, it was formerly a stratovolcano or a multi vent volcano.
+Active between about 9-8 million years ago, it was formerly a stratovolcano or a multi-vent volcano.
 Eventually, erosion removed most of the volcano and exposed the underlying structure including subvolcanic intrusions.

-The remnants of the volcano are the sites of mining operations.
+The remnants of the volcano are now the sites of mining operations.

 Geography and structure

 Farallon Negro is located in the Argentine Catamarca province, in the Sierra de Belén and north of the Pipanaco basin.
 It may be the largest volcanic field in the Argentine foreland.
-Nearby towns are Andalgala approximately 30 km south of the Agua Rica deposit, Belén approximately 100 km southwest of the volcano and Tucumán approximately 300 km northeast.
-The local climate is arid and temperatures range 0–35 C.
+Nearby towns include Andalgala, which is approximately 30 km south of the Agua Rica deposit, Belén, which is approximately 100 km southwest of the volcano, and Tucumán, which is approximately 300 km northeast.
+The local climate is arid and temperatures range from 0–35 C.

 It is located between the tectonic region of the Sierras Pampeanas and the Puna.
 Volcanic activity in this region 200 km east of the principal volcanic arc is of unknown origin and was widespread in the past.
-Said volcanism took place between 12 and 5 mya ago.
+Said volcanism took place between 12 and 5 mya.

-Farallon Negro probably is a stratovolcano which has been degraded by erosion, resulting in the exposure of intrusive bodies.
+Farallon Negro is likely a stratovolcano which has been degraded by erosion, resulting in the exposure of intrusive bodies.
 Before the erosion, the volcano may have been over 6000 m high and covering a surface area of 700 km2.
 Another theory suggests that Farallon Negro was a multi-vent complex.
 The basement altitude is about 2600 m.
-These include the Agua Rica and Bajo de la Alumbrera porphyry centres and the Agua Tapada and Bajo el Durazno intrusion.
+These include the Agua Rica and Bajo de la Alumbrera porphyry centres and the Agua Tapada and Bajo el Durazno intrusions.
 Most of the volcanic products of Farallon Negro are lava flows and breccia.
 The volcanic vent for most of the Farallon Negro products appears to be in the general area of Alto de la Blenda, suggesting that it is the location of the vent.
 Volcanic units at Durazno are somewhat different from those in the main complex.
 Lava domes are sometimes surrounded by ash and block flows.